 Anyways, Professor Adam Grant of The University of Pennsylvania, once stated that “Authenticity means erasing the gap between what you firmly believe inside and what you reveal to the outside world.”
 I rather like this definition because when who you are and what you reveal to the world, or (CASPA Admissions people) are incongruent, you will feel more relaxed, like I did after all the wine.

 1. Find Your Why

-Now, I’m not saying that getting wine wasted will get you into PA school like it did me, and I certainly am not condoning alcoholism, but what I am saying is that somewhere in there, past the layer of fear of being rejected or judged, is the real reason going to PA school is so important to you, and inside that, is your ultimate, real Why.
+Now, I’m not saying that getting wine wasted will get you into PA school as it did me, and I certainly am not condoning alcoholism, but what I am saying is that somewhere in there, past the layer of fear of being rejected or judged, is the real reason going to PA school is so important to you, and inside that, is your ultimate, real Why.

 Your real Why is what you want to tap into to bring your authenticity into the foreground in your personal statement.

 Nobody wants to hear generic stories about how you want to “help people” or how you want to “make a difference”.
-That’s all surface level shit.
+That’s all surface-level shit.
 Dive Deep.
 Why are those things important to you?
 Keep asking why, until you get to the core of why these things mean so much to you.
-You will know when you get to your core why, when the thought of it makes you emotional, or even makes you cry, because its that powerful.
+You will know when you get to your core why, when the thought of it makes you emotional, or even makes you cry because it's that powerful.

 German philosopher Frederick Nietzsche once said, “He who has a why can endure any how”, and a powerful why will make you strong enough to endure any rejection you meet along your path in medicine and in life.

 If you want some prompts to get the juices flowing to find your why download my free PA Essay starter kit with 31 Question prompts.